kaizencycle/lab7-proof/README.md

 ## 🌐 Overview

-**Lab7-Proof** is the verification engine of the Kaizen DVA / HIVE ecosystem.
+**Lab7-Proof** is the verification engine of the Kaizen HIVE ecosystem.
 It anchors every signed act — reflections, governance votes, civic contributions — to a cryptographically verifiable attestation chain.

 Built as both:
 - **An API** (`/oaa`) for machines, and